ammar-tanwar/bloglearnbay/posts/transforming-indias-defense-the-data-science-revolution-unveiled.md

 ## Future of Data Science and AI in India

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/d_2.png" style="width:100%" class="img" alt="An image suggesting degrees and books showing the importance of a master's degree in data science and AI."/></br></br>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/d_2.png" style="width:100%" class="img" alt="An image shows a woman wearing a VR headset and visualizing the graphical stats."/></br></br>

 Due to the boost in the application of <b>data science in defence India,</b> we can observe many possibilities.
 As a result, the <b>future of data science and AI in India</b> is safe.